 Rutland Tourism Data from STEAM

 Discover Rutland has been tracking tourism data using STEAM (Scarborough Tourism Economic Activity Monitor) since 2008.
-The latest results for 2020 data were received in 2021 and can be seen below.
-2020 was an extremely unusual year due to the affects of the covid pandemic.
+The latest results for 2021 data were received in 2022 and can be seen below.
+2020 and 2021 results were badly due to the covid pandemic.